nesi/perf-training/_lessons/python-scatter/01-profiling.md

 python -m cProfile -o output.pstats scatter.py
 ```

-Notice the two options `-m cProfile -o output.pstats` in the above command.
+Notice the two options in the above command.
-* -m cProfile
+* -m cProfile :
-cProfile is a python module - we call it as a script by calling python with the `-m cProfile` option.
+the -m option specifies the python module to run as a script - this allows us to run cProfile from the command-line
-* -o output.pstats
-We specify that the profiling results are written to a file called `output.pstats` with
+* -o output.pstats : the -o option specifies that the  profiling results be written to the named file
-the `-o` option.

 If you leave out these options the code will just run normally.